collective/collective.upload/README.rst

 - Opera 10.0+
 - Apple Safari 4.0+

-Drag & Drop is only supported on Google Chrome, Firefox 4.0+ and Safari 5.0+.
+Drag & Drop is only supported on Firefox 4.0+ and Safari 5.0+.

 Client-side image resizing is only supported on Google Chrome, Firefox 4.0+.